Guachochi

 Guachochi is a city in the south-western portion of the Mexican state of Chihuahua.
 The city of Guachochi serves as the municipal seat for the surrounding municipality of the same name.
+In 2023, Guachochi was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 As of 2010, the city of Guachochi had a population of 14,513, up from 12,385 in 2005.

 Municipality

 Guachochi is one of the 67 municipalities of Chihuahua, in northern Mexico.
 The municipal seat lies at Guachochi.
-The municipality covers an area of 4,340.35 km².
+The municipality covers an area of 4,340.35 km2.

 It was created by the State Congress on 31 December 1962, with its excision from the municipality of Batopilas.

 As of 2010, the municipality had a total population of 49,689, up from 45,881 as of 2005.

 As of 2010, the city of Guachochi had a population of 14,513.
 Other than the city of Guachochi, the municipality had 1,508 localities, the largest of which (with 2010 populations in parentheses) was: Samachique (1,241), classified as rural.

 The municipality has 1,134 localities.
 The largest are: